Jace17/MT2RelicsReloaded/README.md

 # Features

 - Brings back 40 artifacts which were in the original Monster Train to Monster Train 2 (See the full list below)
+- Configuration file to pick and choose which artifacts will be added
 - Their stats remain the same, but some will be updated to keep in line with the new relics from Monster Train 2

 # Installation